squarebat/Message-Broker-System/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/P2P.png" alt="point-to-point pattern" width="50%"/>

-3. The status log of any activity that occurs after connection with Eventflow is established is logged in a separate topic defined for logging.
+3. <b>Activity logging - </b>The status log of any activity that occurs after connection with Eventflow is established is logged in a separate topic defined for logging.
 The log includes details about the activity and the time it occured.
 Steps to define a topic for status log are listed in [Setup](#setup).

 Eventflow API contains publish and subscribe for achieving publish/subscribe messaging.
 Additionally, client authentication and authorization features are provided for point-to-point messaging.
 However, acks have not been implemented i.e. a producer will never know if a message is delivered.
 This bears a serious limitation in message communication.
 More on this in [Eventflow API](#api).